Common Questions for Families

-Interim: These kinds of tests are given at various intervals throughout the year and are designed to help educators get a detailed snapshot at how students are growing during a given school year.
-They are much more in-depth than formative assessments, and help educators set a baseline for what a student knows and doesn’t know.
-A great example of an Interim test is MAP Growth.
+Interim: These kinds of tests are given at various intervals throughout the year and are designed to help educators get a detailed snapshot of how students are growing during a given school year.
+They are much more in-depth than formative assessments, and help educators set a baseline for what a student knows and how they are growing academically.
+A great example of an interim test is MAP Growth.

 How long do MAP tests take?

-Most students finish their test in about 50 minutes when they take them in school.
-When students take tests remotely (e.g. in-home), it typically takes a little bit longer.
+Most students finish their test in about 45–55 minutes when they take them in school.
+When students take tests remotely (e.g., at home), it typically takes a little bit longer.